- Diversity, Equity, and Inclusion

 - Math 1120 or 1220 or 1920 Calculus

-Transfer students apply to the College of Engineering or to the College of Arts and Sciences and request admission to the Computer Science Department.
-Transfers are admitted directly into a College and Major when they are accepted to Cornell University.
+Transfer students apply to the College of Engineering (COE) or to the College of Arts and Sciences (CAS) and request admission to the Computer Science Department.

 Applicants will have transfer credits evaluated as part of the admissions process.
-This evaluation usually takes place after a candidate has been accepted by one of the colleges.
 We are unable to evaluate transfer credits for non-applicants.
 In general, basic, college-level science, math, and liberal studies credits will transfer directly to Cornell.
 Advanced courses and specialty courses may require closer analysis.
-Prospective transfer students should concentrate primarily on meeting lower-level requirements for the college and the major prior to coming to Cornell.
-Any courses that are typically taken in the first two years are prime candidates (calculus, programming [in Java or C++], discrete math, chemistry, physics, writing seminars, humanities, etc.).

 We believe that there is strength in diversity